nek009/ROS2_on_RaspPi_lecture01_Settings_OnOffSISO/README.md

 This is not repository for program sources, is lecture series to use ROS2 on Raspberry Pi or similar Single Board Computer installed Ubuntu.

 ## Final goal
-Final goal of learning in this repository is to learn a way to treat hard wares by ROS2.
+Final goal of learning in this repository is to learn a way to treat hardware by ROS2.
 Target circuit is shown in figure below.
 Rasp.
 Pi named `pi1` controls a led and Rasp.
 Pi named `pi2` senses a state of a switch.
 Both Rasp.
 Pi are connected each by network.